2022 Music Lineup

 He sings in a variety of styles, from Rock, to Jazz and Country.

+He was the guitarist for one of the touring versions of the vocal group, “The Platters”.
 A self taught musician who later studied music at Seminole State College, and the University of Central Florida

 Chuck has performed at these notable venues: